Pratik-Tulkane14/interview-prep/css.md

 Understanding the differences between `px`, `em`, and `rem` helps in creating flexible, scalable, and maintainable CSS.
 While `px` provides fixed sizes, `em` and `rem` are more adaptable units that allow for responsive designs and better control over typography and layout across different devices and user preferences.

 ---

-This should be easy to copy and paste directly into your `.md` file!
-Let me know if you need further clarification or any changes!
-Here’s a well-structured explanation for **Flexbox in CSS** that you can directly use in your `.md` file:

----

 ### What is Flexbox in CSS?

 **Answer:**